SHARAN-MJ/TSA_EXP5/README.md

 ### AIM:
-To Illustrates how to perform time series analysis and decomposition on the monthly average of Onion Price data.
+To Illustrates how to perform time series analysis and decomposition on the monthly average of amazon stock Price data.

 ### ALGORITHM: